pmean/build-website/text/07/FishboneDiagram-07.md

 > The fishbone diagram (also called the Ishikawa diagram, or the case
 > and effect diagram) is a tool for identifying the root causes of
 > quality problems.
 It was named after Kaoru Ishikawa, the man who
-> pioneered the use of this chart in quality improvement in the 1960\'s.
+> pioneered the use of this chart in quality improvement in the 1960's.
 >
 > If you want to use a Fishbone Diagram, first list the main problem on
 > the right hand side of the paper.
 Then draw a horizontal line to
-> represent the \"backbone\" of the diagram.
+> represent the "backbone" of the diagram.
 This line is not labeled.
 > Off of the backbone, draw and label major bones: 4 to 7 major
 > categories of causes.
 A commonly used list of major causes is
 > Management, Manpower, Machines, and Materials.
 Another possible list